Mike Evans Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Philadelphia 1/16/2022

 Season Stats

+- So far this season, 15.6% of the 731 passes thrown by his team have gone Evans' way.

-- Evans has seen the ball thrown his way 18 times in the red zone this season, 14.9% of his team's 121 red zone pass attempts.
+- With 18 targets in the red zone this season, Evans has been on the receiving end of 14.9% of his team's 121 red zone pass attempts.

+- The Buccaneers have thrown the football in 65.5% of their plays from scrimmage this year while running the ball 34.5% of the time.
+This offensive attack ranks second in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Evans' matchup with the Eagles.